MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions-release.md

 For more information, see [Try Azure AI Video Indexer enabled by Azure Arc](/azure/azure-video-indexer/azure-video-indexer-enabled-by-arc-quickstart).

-## Edge Storage Accelerator
+## Azure Container Storage enabled by Azure Arc

-- **Supported distributions**: AKS enabled by Azure Arc, AKS Edge Essentials, Ubuntu.
+- **Supported distributions**: All CNCF-certified Kubernetes clusters.

-[Edge Storage Accelerator (ESA)](../edge-storage-accelerator/index.yml) is a first-party storage system that's designed for Azure Arc-connected Kubernetes clusters.
-You can deploy ESA to write files to a 'ReadWriteMany' persistent volume claim (PVC), where they're transferred to Azure Blob Storage.
-ESA offers a range of features to support Azure IoT operations and other Azure Arc features.
+[Azure Container Storage enabled by Azure Arc](../container-storage/index.yml) is a first-party storage system that's designed for Azure Arc-connected Kubernetes clusters.
+You can deploy Azure Container Storage enabled by Azure Arc to write files to a 'ReadWriteMany' persistent volume claim (PVC), where they're transferred to Azure Blob Storage.
+Azure Container Storage enabled by Azure Arc offers a range of features to support Azure IoT operations and other Azure Arc features.

-For more information, see [What is Edge Storage Accelerator?](../edge-storage-accelerator/overview.md).
+For more information, see [What is Azure Container Storage enabled by Azure Arc?](../container-storage/overview.md).

 ## Connected registry on Azure Arc-enabled Kubernetes